mdrkb/mdrkb/README.md

 *Mar 2023 to Present*

+- Working on the integration of fashion orders in the eBay DE marketplace using the Fulfillment API.
+- Migrated fashion offers in eBay DE marketplace using the Inventory API.
+- Improved seller/buyer communication for eBay DE marketplace using eBay Trading API.
+- Implemented subcategory generation logic based on materials for fashion offers for external marketplaces.
-- Worked on momox fashion France integration for order, invoice, return and refund services.
+- Integrated order, invoice, return, and refund services with momox fashion France marketplace.
-- Currently working on managing offers and orders for external fashion marketplaces using domain driven design (DDD).
+- Collaboratively worked on managing offers and orders for external fashion marketplaces using domain-driven design (DDD).

 ### **Software Engineer**, [Planetly](https://www.planetly.com)